Polynesians: Genetic studies

 Analysis by Kayser et al. (2008) found that only 21% of the Polynesian autosomal gene pool is of Australo-Melanesian origin, with the remaining 79% being of Austronesian origin.
 Another study by Friedlaender et al. (2008) also confirmed that Polynesians are genetically closer to Micronesians, Taiwanese Aborigines, and Islander Southeast Asians.
 The study concluded that Polynesians moved through Melanesia fairly rapidly, allowing only limited admixture between Austronesians and Papuans.
 Polynesians predominantly belong to Haplogroup B (mtDNA), particularly to mtDNA B4a1a1 (the Polynesian motif).
 The high frequencies of mtDNA B4 in Polynesians are the result of genetic drift and represent the descendants of a few Austronesian females who mixed with Papuan males.
 The Polynesian population experienced a founder effect and genetic drift due to the small number of ancestors.
 As a result of the founder effect, Polynesians are distinctively different both genotypically and phenotypically from the parent population, due to the establishment of a new population by a very small number of individuals from a larger population, which also causes a loss of genetic variation.

 Soares et al. (2008) argued for an older pre-Holocene Sundaland origin in Island Southeast Asia (ISEA) based on mitochondrial DNA.
 The "out of Taiwan" model was challenged by a study from Leeds University published in Molecular Biology and Evolution.
 Examination of mitochondrial DNA lineages indicates that they have been evolving in ISEA for longer than previously believed.
 Ancestors of the Polynesians arrived in the Bismarck Archipelago of Papua New Guinea at least 6,000 to 8,000 years ago.

 A 2014 study by Lipson et al., using whole genome data, supports the findings of Kayser et al. Modern Polynesians were shown to have lower levels of admixture with Australo-Melanesians than Austronesians in Island Melanesia.
 Nonetheless, both groups show admixture, along with other Austronesian populations outside of Taiwan, indicating varying degrees of intermarriage between the incoming Neolithic Austronesian settlers and the preexisting Paleolithic Australo-Melanesian populations of Island Southeast Asia and Melanesia.

 Studies from 2016 and 2017 also support the idea that the earliest Lapita settlers mostly bypassed New Guinea, coming directly from Taiwan or the northern Philippines.
 The intermarriage and admixture with Australo-Melanesian Papuans evident in the genetics of modern Polynesians (as well as Islander Melanesians) occurred after the settlement of Tonga and Vanuatu.

-A 2020 study found that Polynesians and the Indigenous peoples of South America came in contact around 12, centuries before Europeans interacted with either group.
+A 2020 study found that Polynesians and the Indigenous peoples of South America came in contact around 1200 AD, centuries before Europeans interacted with either group.